 Put the Elite 85t back in their comfort zone, with a listen to Grouper’s Alien Observer, and their ability to extract fine detail and deliver some fairly assertive punch returns to the fore.
 Even with a vocal buried as deep in the mix as this one, the Jabras are able to freight the midrange with detail and personality.

 Throughout, the active noise-cancelling proves effective at all but its most aggressive setting.
 Turned up full, there’s no doubting the Jabras’ ability to exclude external noise, but it thickens and blunts the sound at the same time.
 Far better to back it off just a little, enjoy the isolation from the outside world and let the 85t do their best.

 In isolation, the Jabra Elite 85t fall into the ‘good not great’ category.
 They have many strengths and a couple of fairly significant weaknesses.
-A bigger problem, though, is the quality and the sheer number of rivals – similar money buys you decent alternatives from some of the biggest names around, such as the Sony WF-1000XM3.
+A bigger problem, though, is the quality and the sheer number of rivals – similar money buys you decent alternatives from some of the biggest names around, such as the Sony WF-1000XM4, Apple AirPods Pro 2 or (if you can a good deal), Bose QuietComfort II.
 You can certainly do better in sonic terms, so unless you value the size and comfort of the 85t above all else, we’d advise you to shop around.

 - Sound 3

 - Comfort 5